Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 <!-- INSTRUCTOR NOTES:
 1) For Initial Exercise:
 - there are some ideas below the exercise that could guide or prompt discourse, in the event students do not proffer topic discussion on their own

--->
+2) for Activity 1:
+- there are also some ideas for discussion (as possible solutions) hidden in comments below the exercise -->